 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-The “honest and good heart” bears fruit thirty, sixty, and a hundred fold.
-How can we account for the difference in the fruit borne by believers in Jesus; the difference in the image of God brought forth in the individual?
+The “honest and good heart” bears fruit thirty-, sixty-, and a hundredfold.
+How can we account for the differences in the fruit borne by believers in Jesus, the difference in the image of God brought forth in the individual?